Frequently Asked Questions

 When and where will the cameras be handed out to participants?

-The cameras are one-time-use ("disposable") Fujifilm Quicksnap cameras (400ASA).
-Beofre 2020 they were handed out to 100 participants at St Paul's Cathedral.
-In 2021 we hope to have smaller socially-distanced handouts in late July or early August.
+The cameras are one-time-use ("disposable") Fujifilm Quicksnap cameras (400ASA) handed out annually to 100 participants at St Paul's Cathedral every summer.
+They have seven days to capture photos of London.

 What training in the use of the camera, if any, is provided to participants?